cliftoncallender/cliftoncallender.github.io/_pages/about.md

 nobio:     true
 ---

 I'm active as both a composer and theorist.
-My work often connects with mathematics, including self-similarity and infinite canons, quotient spaces and voice leading, calculus and tempo, and aperiodic rhythms and tilings associated with continued fractions.
+I've written a wide variety of instrumental and vocal music, seeking to create works that are firmly situated in the present while freely embracing the rich resources of musical traditions.
+My creative and scholarly work often connects with mathematics, including self-similarity and infinite canons, quotient spaces and voice leading, and calculus and tempo.
+Recent compositions includes a focus on climate change, as music and the other arts can serve to help process the psychological baggage and negative emotions arising from an awareness of the crisis.

 I'm a [Professor of Composition][FacultyPage] in the [College of Music][COM] at [Florida State University][FSU], Co Editor-in-Chief of the [Journal of Mathematics and Music][JMM] and Associate Editor of [Perspectives of New Music][Perspectives].